jasdips/rdap-rpki/draft-ietf-regext-rdap-rpki.md

 Syntax: rpki1_roa/ip/<CIDR prefix>/<CIDR length>

 Syntax: rpki1_roa/digest/<digest algorithm>/<digest>

+The `/ip` syntax mirrors the syntax for IP networks found in [@!RFC9082, section 3.1.1].

 A lookup query for ROA information by handle is specified using this form: